 In our home town of Gilbert, Arizona the average home sales price is about $600,000.
-If we help you buy a home at this price, we would give you over $9,000 to use at closing.
+If we help you buy a home at this price, we would give you about $3,600 to use at closing.
 That is A LOT of money.

 Realtors aren’t evil.
 Neither are the commissions they make.
 I believe there was a long period of time when realtors were significantly underpaid!
 But now the standard commission structure is too high.
 So, we give the extra to you at closing.

 If you are interested in being empowered with money to make your home purchase better, check out our buy a home web page here: https://stewardship.pro/buy-a-home/